Women lead on climate change; men have painful psychological work to do to catch up.

 Without waiting for an answer he slammed the door shut and sped off.
 He had literally tossed responsibility for his daughter getting to school to me—and left me no option but to catch it.
 He almost discharged his technical responsibility—but he wasn’t being responsible.

 The two forms of responsibility can be seen as ‘outer’ and ‘inner’ responsibility.
 One is accepted or imposed; the other is innate.
 One is masculine in nature, the other feminine.
-I’d like to suggest that true responsibility is a feminine quality that has been badly damaged in men by several millennia of patriarchy.
+I’d like to suggest that true responsibility is a feminine quality.
+Ultimately, it’s the responsibility for nurturing new life on the planet that women have borne forever.
+Furthermore, it’s been badly damaged in men by several millennia of patriarchy.

 Under the crushing pressure to be as masculine as possible—to be able to kill to survive—men’s access to their innate, feminine sense of responsibility was lost.